bangbangcon/bangbangcon.github.io/index.md

 ## Who's sponsoring?

-[Stanton Ventures](https://stantonventures.com/) is the amazing sponsor of our famous live captioning this year!!!
+[Stanton Ventures](https://stantonventures.com/) is the amazing sponsor of our famous live captioning this year!!! ❤️

 [Nicole Tietz-Sokolskaya](https://ntietz.com/) is the generous sponsor of our afternoon coffee breaks! ☕ Thank you, Nicole! ❤️

+The folks at [Magic Button Club](https://magicbutton.club/) are generously providing buttons as swag for our attendees!
+Thanks, Magic Button Club! ❤️

 Want to sponsor !!Con as an organization or individual?
 We're trying to set the standard for a COVID-safe and inclusive conference, and that costs money.
 If you can help out, check out our [sponsorship page](sponsors.html) and [get in touch](mailto:2024-organizers@exclamation.foundation)!